shashank3110/nd0821-c3-starter-code/starter/model_card_template.md

 - Fbeta score (beta=1 i.e. F1 score): 0.699

 ## Ethical Considerations
-The dataset involves sensitive features such as race, sex, v to name a few.
+The dataset involves sensitive features such as race, sex, native-country to name a few.
 The model could infer certain kinds of people more favorably.
 One needs to be cognizant of this.